 The RSS Widget shows the latest published material from any visitors or users with the dynamic feed.
 This is the best method of integrating the content from any external source into your site.

 Without doing anything, WordPress RSS Widgets itself shows the title of the post or sometimes the little text of a Tweet or untitled post of almost 120 characters.
-This could be directly in the form of link or through the original source.
+This could be directly in the form of a link or through the original source.
 Featuring a link depends upon the design and structure of the feed.

 - Do not forget to give a title to your feed.
 This is not necessary but the benefit of that is it will allow you to display the content source.

-- If you want that original author needs to be known then select “Display item author” option if available.
+- If you want that original author needs to be known then select the "Display item author" option if available.

 Furthermore, to widgetize your WordPress theme, you need to follow these steps:

-First, you have to make some required changes in functions.php file.
+First, you have to make some required changes in the functions.php file.
 You can do that by making a file backup in case of any problem.
 After that it is secure to insert the given code to the same function:

 <?php $args = array(